Pride and Prejudice: Marriage and the family name

 If entail and strict settlement tended only to be undertaken in respect of larger landed estates; dowries and associated marriage settlements, in the levels of English society represented in the novel, were effectively universal.
 Amy Erickson has demonstrated that in more than 10% of marriages, as found in probate accounts for married men of all classes, some sort of marriage settlement sum is referenced which is bound to be repaid to the widow by the executors of the husband's will.
-Even humble marriages might well be covered by a simple bond for repayment, around a quarter were for less than £13.
-But in the families with any degree of land or property; dowries for daughters were expected to be considerably larger - £500 and upwards - and would commonly be incorporated into a formal marriage settlement applying the legal principle of 'separate estate'.
+Even humble marriages might well be covered by a simple bond for repayment, and around a quarter were for less than £13.
+But in the families with any degree of land or property, dowries for daughters were expected to be considerably larger—£500 and upwards—and would commonly be incorporated into a formal marriage settlement applying the legal principle of 'separate estate'.
 The Dowry sum would not be paid directly to the couple (as by the Common Law doctrine of 'coverture' it would have then become the outright property of the husband), instead it was held by trustees in trust for the future children of the marriage.
 The marriage settlement would specify payments from this settled fund out of its income without drawing on the capital, typically including, 'pin money', annual payments to the wife during the marriage of money to be spent at her own discretion on non-essentials and clothing; and 'jointure', eventual annual payments to support the living costs of the wife as an unmarried widow.
-Once both the married couple had died, the capital fund would be shared out to any surviving offspring in proportions to be determined; commonly by the wife's will.
-Income from the fund during the marriage after payment of 'pin money' might be allowed to be available from her to the husband (with the approval of the trustees); but he could not touch the capital - most usually held in interest-bearing securities.
-Should the wife inherit further money during the marriage, the testator - for instance her own parents - could specify that inheritance as being into the 'separate estate', rather than to the couple directly.
+Once both the married couple had died, the capital fund would be shared out to any surviving offspring in proportions to be determined, commonly by the wife's will.
+Income from the fund during the marriage after payment of 'pin money' might be allowed to be available from her to the husband (with the approval of the trustees); but he could not touch the capital—most usually held in interest-bearing securities.
+Should the wife inherit further money during the marriage, the testator—for instance, her own parents—could specify that inheritance as being into the 'separate estate', rather than to the couple directly.
 By securing substantial dowries and inheritances through marriage settlements as 'separate estates' the fathers of marriageable daughters sought to ensure that they continued to be able to maintain themselves and their children in presentable attire for polite company, even were their husband to turn out as irresponsible with his own money; that the daughter would be assured of a sustainable living in widowhood; and that eventually the settled property would pass to her offspring.